Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 - Hangman is a classic, quick word guessing game perfect to kill some free time or learn a few new words.
 - As the user you get the opportunity to choose one of three difficulty levels.
-- The object of this solo game is to guess the hidden word before the stick man is hung.
+- The objective of this solo game is to guess the hidden word before the stick man is hung.
 - Gameplay continues until the figure has been hung (after 6 incorrect guesses) or the word has been correctly guessed, one letter at a time.

 ## User Experience